INDEPENDENT AUDITOR’S REPORT

 Assets classified as current assets in the statement of financial position are cash and those which are expected to be realised in cash during the normal operating cycle of the Company’s business or within one year from the reporting date whichever is shorter.
 Assets other than current assets are those which the Company intends to hold beyond a period of one year from the date of financial position.

-• Property, Plant and Equipment
+- Property, Plant and Equipment

-• Recognition and Measurement
+- Recognition and Measurement

 Items of property, plant and equipment are stated at cost or deemed cost less accumulated depreciation and any accumulated impairment losses (except which was carried at revalued amount in the statement of financial position).
 Historical cost includes expenditure that is directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by the management.
 The cost of self-constructed assets includes the cost of materials and direct labour.

-Where an item of property, plant and equipment comprises major components having different useful lives, they are accounted for as separate items of property, plant and equipment.
+Where an item of property, plant and equipment comprises major components having different useful lives, they are accounted for as separate items of property, plant and equipment. - Subsequent Expenditure

 The Company adds to the carrying amount of an item of property, plant and equipment, the cost of replacing parts of such an item, when that cost is incurred if the replacement part is expected to provide incremental future benefits to the Company.
 The carrying amount of the replaced part is derecognised.
-All other repairs and maintenance are charged to profit or loss during the period in which they are incurred.
+All other repairs and maintenance are charged to profit or loss during the period in which they are incurred. - Depreciation

 Depreciation is charged to the profit or loss so as to allocate the cost of assets less their residual value over the estimated useful lives of items of property, plant and equipment, using the straight-line method.
 The estimated annual rates are as follows.

-Office Equipment and IT Accessories20%
+Office Equipment and IT Accessories | 20% |

 Depreciation of an asset begins when it is available for use and ceases at the earlier of the date that the asset is classified as held for sale and the date that the asset is derecognized.